-Bridesmaid Duties: 21 Tasks for Your Bridesmaids
+Bridesmaid Duties: 20 Tasks for Your Bridesmaids

 Whether you're a bridesmaid, bridesmate or bridesman, these are the important bridesmaid duties you'll need to have on your checklist ahead of the big day...

-They might decide to give you a bridesmaid list of duties that are all super traditional, or they might decide to go off-book and have a bridesman or bridesmate who's just there to enjoy the ride.
+They might decide to give you a list of bridesmaid duties that are all super traditional, or they might decide to go off-book and have a bridesman or bridesmate who's just there to enjoy the ride.
 Whatever they choose, one thing's for certain, there are some bridesmaid jobs that you definitely need to know about.

 That said, not all bridesmaid duties are glamorous, and bridesmaids aren’t actual maids.
 Couples can sometimes forget that.
 With that in mind, it’s best you get clued up on all the crucial bridesmaid duties that you’d better not forget.
 We’ve also thrown in some top tips for being the best bridesmaid ever for good measure.
 Let’s get started…

-What Are Bridesmaid Duties?
+What Are a Bridesmaid's Duties?

 Bridesmaid Duties and Jobs Before the Wedding